Crusading movement: Historiography

-Western Crusade historiography's first phase began with early First Crusade accounts and continued until c.
+Western Crusade historiography's first phase began with First Crusade accounts and continued until c.
 1600, amid ongoing Muslim–Christian conflict.
-Medieval Catholic historians interpreted the Crusades through an irredentist lens, framing them as efforts to reclaim Christian territory.
+Catholic historians interpreted the Crusades through an irredentist lens, framing them as efforts to reclaim Christian territory.
 (Note: The 14th-century Castilian aristocrat Juan Manuel explicitly stated in his Libro de los estados ('Book of the States') that there "will be war until the Christians have recovered the lands that the Muslims seized from them".)
+The terminology was fluid, reflecting the movement's association with pilgrimage through terms such as iter ('journey'); broader expressions, particularly expeditio crucis ('expedition of the cross'), were also employed.

 A second phase began in 1611 with the publication of primary sources by Jacques Bongars, later used by Thomas Fuller, who completed a general Crusade history in 1639.
-Scholarship reflected strong ideological leanings: Protestant writers like Fuller were critical, whereas Catholic historians such as the Jesuit Louis Maimbourg were more sympathetic.
+Scholarship reflected strong ideological leanings: Protestants like Fuller were critical, whereas Catholics such as Louis Maimbourg were more sympathetic.
 Over time, terminology shifted—by the 18th century, neutral terms like Kreuzzug, croisade, and crusade replaced earlier expressions like "holy war".
 Enlightenment thinkers grew increasingly critical, exemplified by Voltaire's reference to the "madness of the crusades" (1751).

 The third phase, beginning c.
 1800, was shaped by nationalism and Romanticism, prompting a more positive reassessment.
 Landmark works included Friedrich Wilken's History of the Crusades from Eastern and Western Sources and Joseph-François Michaud's History of the Crusades.
 In the 1830s, Leopold von Ranke introduced modern source criticism, later applied by Heinrich von Sybel to the First Crusade.
-International collaboration advanced with the 1875 founding of the Société de l'Orient Latin ("Society of the Latin East").
+International collaboration advanced with the 1875 founding of the Société de l'Orient Latin ('Society of the Latin East').
 Critical editions of source material supported influential histories by René Grousset (1930s) and Steven Runciman (1950s).
 Major later surveys include the Wisconsin Collaborative History of the Crusades (1955–1989) and the Oxford Illustrated History of the Crusades (1995).
 Early-21st-century scholarly debates focus on defining the Crusades, assessing participants' motives, and interpreting the movement through colonial or integrative models, and earlier Eurocentric narratives are increasingly being challenged.

 Muslim historiography largely overlooked the topic until 1899, when the Egyptian Sayyid ʿAli al-Ḥarīrī wrote the first Arabic account.
-Today, the al-hurub al-salibyya ("wars of the cross") are central to education in Egypt and Jordan—although Jordan places less emphasis on religious aspects.
-The Syrian historian Soheil Zakkar compiled a four-volume encyclopaedia framing the anti-Frankish campaigns as a struggle for Arab liberation.
+In the 2020s, the al-hurub al-salibyya ('wars of the cross') are central to education in Egypt and Jordan.
+The Syrian historian Soheil Zakkar compiled an encyclopaedia framing the anti-Frankish campaigns as a struggle for Arab liberation.

-Greek historians have mainly studied the stavrósforía ("bearing of the cross") within Byzantine history, but Greek Cypriot scholars emphasize that the Third Crusade severed Cyprus from Byzantium and introduced a repressive regime.
+Greek historians have mainly studied the stavrósforía ('bearing of the cross') within Byzantine history, but Greek Cypriot scholars emphasize that the Third Crusade severed Cyprus from Byzantium and introduced a repressive regime.
 In Israel, Joshua Prawer's work established Crusade studies as a distinct academic field.